ReihanaDevOps/BloomWorld/README.md

 ## 📌 Project Overview

-BloomWorld is a cloud-native flower shop application designed to demonstrate modern **DevOps and DevSecOps practices**.
+BloomWorld is a cloud-native flower shop application designed to demonstrate  DevOps practices.

 The project allows users to browse nearby flower shops and manage shop information.
 The application is deployed on **Google Kubernetes Engine (GKE)** using Kubernetes, Infrastructure as Code, CI/CD, GitOps, security scanning, and monitoring tools.